 If you’re on statins, your doctor needs to monitor your blood and overall health for signs of complications related to the medication.
 Make and keep regular appointments for blood tests and checkups.
 Often, blood tests are the first and best way for your doctor to spot a potential problem before it becomes dangerous.

 All drugs have side effects.
 Statins are no exception.
 Some people who take statins may notice side effects, including muscle pain and weakness.
 These side effects can be very uncomfortable, but you shouldn’t stop taking your medicine because of them until you speak with your doctor.
 Each statin is different, so your doctor may have you switch to a new medication to see if it reduces your side effects.

 Live a healthy lifestyle

 Medications can certainly help, but the ultimate way to improve your health is to eat better, move more, and take care of your body.
-While it’s true that people with a genetic predisposition to high cholesterol may still battle LDL levels that are dangerous, an overall healthy lifestyle can help prevent many conditions and diseases, including ones that increase your risk for heart disease.
+It’s true that people with a genetic predisposition to high cholesterol may still battle LDL levels that are dangerous.
+But an overall healthy lifestyle can help prevent many conditions and diseases, including ones that increase your risk for heart disease.

 If your LDL levels are higher than they should be, talk to your doctor about the best way to return your numbers to a safe and healthy range.
 Your doctor may first suggest a change in diet and exercise.
 Sometimes these lifestyle changes are enough to reverse your cholesterol numbers.